1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Our Team offers a full range of care for ulcerative colitis.

-• Eat soft meals with lean protein and cooked vegetables
+• Consume soft food with the low content protein and cooked vegetable food.

 Scott Liu